 Expected Profit and Risk of Ruin

-The reason is very simple – based on the probabilities, the EV of Hitting is -23.30%, while Standing offers an EV of -25.20%.
+The reason is straightforward – based on the probabilities, the EV of Hitting is -23.30%, while Standing offers an EV of -25.20%.
 Both are negative, which means that the player is more likely to lose with both decisions, but it is better to lose less, especially in the long term when losing less is nearly as equally good for the bankroll as winning.

-A good rule of thumb is to start with a bankroll that is at least 200 betting units for a ROR of around 40%.
+As a guideline, start with a bankroll that is at least 200 betting units for a ROR of around 40%.
 This means that four in every ten players are expected to lose their entire bankrolls.
 This applies to games with standard rules, a betting spread of 1-12, and a perfectly executed strategy.
 As you can see, this is a high-risk game and it would be safer to increase the bankroll (or divide it into more betting units) to avoid going broke.
 The Risk of Ruin would be 20% with a bankroll of 400 units, around 10% with 500 units, and around 1% when the player has 1,000 betting units.

 Advantages and Disadvantages of Card Counting